DDooms/Football-League/README.md

 It allows managing teams and their played matches, calculates rankings dynamically based on match results, and exposes endpoints for CRUD operations on teams and matches.

+Matches API
+This API is responsible for managing "Matches" resources.
+GET /api/Matches: This endpoint retrieves a list of all available matches.
+POST /api/Matches: This endpoint is used to create a new match.
+GET /api/Matches/{id}: This endpoint retrieves a specific match by its unique identifier (id).
+PUT /api/Matches/{id}: This endpoint is used to update an existing match identified by its id.
+DELETE /api/Matches/{id}: This endpoint deletes a specific match identified by its id.

+Ranking API
+This API deals with the league table.

+GET /api/Ranking: This endpoint retrieves the current league table, where teams are ranked by points.

+Teams API
+This API manages "Teams" resources.

+GET /api/Teams: This endpoint retrieves a list of all teams.
+POST /api/Teams: This endpoint is used to create a new team.
+GET /api/Teams/{id}: This endpoint retrieves a specific team by its unique identifier (id).
+PUT /api/Teams/{id}: This endpoint is used to update an existing team identified by its id.
+DELETE /api/Teams/{id}: This endpoint deletes a specific team identified by its id.

 2. Architecture & Components

 2.1 Entities